chloeblackwell/Node-Express-Handlebars/README.md

 ## Usage

 To use this application, git clone this repository.
-Once you have git cloned, run npm install to install the dependencies for the application.
+Once you have git cloned, run npm install to install the dependencies for the application which are:

+- Express
+- Express-handlebars
+- MySQL

-The application can be envoked with node server.
+The application can be invoked with node server.

 ## Screenshots